-The California Consumer Privacy Act (CCPA) is nearly here: we’ve put together a readiness checklist to help organizations get prepared.
+The California Consumer Privacy Act (CCPA) is here: we’ve put together a readiness checklist to help organizations get prepared.

 Click here to download the checklist for yourself – or read on for a quick primer on the CCPA!